 7 Ideas that Breathe Life into Your Family Trust

-Do you know that setting up a family trust is no longer reserved for the super-rich?
+Do you know that setting up family trust funds are no longer reserved for the super-rich?
 In recent years, more licensed trust companies are setting up shop in Singapore, targeting families with as low as $3M in household wealth.
-Moreover, Singapore is becoming an “old money” economy, with more young millionaires acquiring their wealth through inheritance.[i]
-However, I find most estate plans in Singapore are too caught up with only passing down valuables and assets.
-If the plan does not also pass down values, an inheritance is meaningless.
-Here are seven ideas that can breathe life into your family trust.

 “Think Lasting Legacy, Think Multi-Generation Family Trust”

 If you believe a trust is an estate planning tool meant only for the super-rich, think again.
 A multi-generational family trust is not exclusive to the ultra-rich, famous dignitaries or business tycoons.
 In fact, the next multi-generation trust may just have been set up in your neighbourhood yesterday!